Animadversio/Animadversio.github.io/_academic_notes/Notes-on-Algorithms for Non-Negative-Matrix-Factorization.md

 # Algorithm

+## Alternative Least Square

 For this problem, the basic idea is that when we focus on part of variables `H` or `W` the problem becomes a linearly constraint convex sub-problem, (even with some regularization term it's still a convex problem,) thus could be solved unanimously with linear algebraic method.
 But the alternating between `H` and `W` makes the problem non-convex.
 Because of this many algorithms has `Alternative` in its name.

+Note, non-negative constraints are still linear constraints, thus you can still add these non-negativity and use constraint linear programming to solve it.
+[Matlab lsqlin](https://www.mathworks.com/help/optim/ug/lsqlin.html) or [scipy.optimize.lsq_linear](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.lsq_linear.html) .
+L2 regularizations are solvable and L1 regularization has specialized methods.

-## Alternative Least Square
+## Hierarchical Alternative Least Square Algorithm

 One algorithm that really interests us is Hierarchical Alternative Least Square Algorithm (`hals`), which is kind of the state of the art algorithm of the problem.

-## Hierarchical Alternative Least Square Algorithm

 Here I'll state the structure of HALS algorithm.